 There are three musical instruments that your baby can play with, namely, a drum that can be tapped, a guitar for strumming, and a French horn that can spin.
 Aside from emitting sounds that your baby will enjoy, these toys also allow your baby to learn cause-and-effect relationships.
 For example, when he taps on the drum, he gets immediate feedback so he begins experimenting with tapping combinations.

-There’s also a music book that acts as a selector switch between Discovery Mode and Music Mode.
+There’s also a music book that acts like a selector switch between Discovery Mode and Music Mode.
 Your baby can flip its page to activate the Discovery Mode as well as the lights and sounds.
 The action of flipping it not only develops motor skills but also mental skills, particularly in decision-making.

 The activity table can be used in two ways, too.
 First, it can be used by younger babies for floor play.
 Second, it can be used as an activity table with its legs attached for stand-and-play discovery mode.Pros to impress:

 - Encourages discovery of music and sounds